 - Think about the guests that are coming.
 If there will be lots of kids you should have some kid friendly foods and drinks.
 I am one that likes to please my guests so if a few of them have a favorite food items I make I might make them if it works.
 Also, if I know that several of my guests drink a certain kind of beverage I will make sure to have that kind.
 It is good to have a variety of food and drink so there is something for everyone.

-- What time of day is your party?
+- What time of day and where is your party?
 Will you have a lot of time beforehand to food prep or will you have to do more cold foods and have them ready in the fridge, use crock pots, etc. I suggest not having a lot of foods that require a lot of prep right at the end (when the party is about to start).
 Also, it is difficult to have lots of foods that need to bake in the oven at the same time, require a lot of stirring, checking on, etc. The final minutes before a party starts is stressful enough and you don’t need any extra stress because of your food menu choices.

 - What plates, napkins, cutlery, and cups will you use?
 I like to eliminate as much mess and clean up afterwards as possible so I use all disposable items.
 I always check my supply leftover from a previous event to see if I need to get more.
 Then I ask myself if I want any of these items to match my theme.
 If you are having cake or a dessert some smaller plates will be needed as well in addition to 2 forks for each person.
 I always like to get a large high quality plate as want a sturdy plate if I am having anything juicy or watery.